SoftwareAG/oee-simulators/simulators/README.md

 #### Execution in Visual Studio Code

-- Open *event-based-simulators* folder in the VSC
+- Open *simulators* folder in the VSC
 - Install python plugin: ms-python.python
 - adjust environemnt varibales in [.vscode/.env](.vscode/.env)
 - click at the big run/debug icon in the left toolbar